mrismanaziz/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.